You are reading this article to learn more about spider mites on houseplants and how to get rid of them.

 It’s easy for spider mites to find their way inside your home.
 These pests are so small, they can ride on you without you ever knowing.
 You can go out to your backyard and pick up the mites.

-When should I apply neem oil to my plant to rid it of spider mites?
+When should I apply neem oil to my plant to eliminate spider mites?

-Where can I buy predatory bugs to get rid of my spider mite infestation?
+Where can I buy predatory bugs to eliminate my spider mite infestation?

 You can buy predatory bugs, including ladybugs, online.
 You can also buy them at any large grow or gardening store.